 Menu Option Description Screen Import Configure Select to import all configuration settings for the tool, exported from another version of the same tool, including security certificates.
 This option is used when you want to quickly set up a specific configuration for the tool that is already set up in another version of the tool.
-Import Configuration Lock IV Decktop Rest Littles Decktop My bounnets My bounnets My bounnets File name: Conjust File of type: Type The rate: Conjust File of type: Type
+Import Configuration Lock Tr: Configuration Reset: Law: Desktop My Documents My Documents Reset: Law: Reset: Configure: [Tool Herson].
+Audite:

 Menu Option Description Screen Export Configure Select to export all configuration settings for the tool, including security certificates.
 The resulting ZIP file can then be imported into another version of the same tool.
-Epot Configuration Lock n Destas Bosoneris Stroma-Much (S) (S) Or Andro CD Stroma-Much (S) (S) Condet Mr. Documents Petrover Pietnover Pietnover Pietnover Pietnover Pietnover Export Debug Select to create a ZIP file of troubleshooting information that can be sent to RadBlue support or used with the RadBlue Analysis Suite (RAS) .
+Iport Configuration Lokin Cestage 0 (City) Optimum (City) Optimum (City) Optimum (City) Note: Files of type: Note: Note: Export Debug Select to create a ZIP file of troubleshooting information that can be sent to RadBlue support or used with the RadBlue Analysis Suite (RAS) .
 Browse to the location where you want to save the ZIP file, and click Save .
-Save Save IN: Computer Save IN: Computer Save IN: Computer Lecal Disk (C) DVD RV Dive (D) Recent Stems Public Public Public Public Public P Exit Select to close the product.
+Save Save in: Computer Recent Tame Desisto Wy Documents Wy Documents Frie of type: Recent Tame Fries of type: Recent Tame Recent Tame Exit Select to close the product.